f5devcentral/f5-agility-labs-xc/docs/class4/module2/module2.rst

 ACME has aquired a new company that utilizes Azure IAAS but none of their servers are public facing due to security governance.

 ACME wants to implement a globally available frontend that can serve content from either AWS or Azure without directly giving any of the Azure workloads a public IP.
 Inbound Internet traffic should always be sent to the public AWS frontend DNS name with the Azure private-ip frontend acting as a backup for now.
-(We've seen weirder things!)

 The on-prem backend server must be able to scan the private frontend in Azure on port 80.
 The frontend server in Azure WILL NOT have a public IP.
 ACME has truly gone multi-cloud!